 It is impossible to answer this question until you have been seen by Dr. Hundt.
 He will then make the decision.

-Is an operation possible also during the hot months of summer?
+Is a surgery possible also during the hot months of summer?

-An operation can be performed with no problem even during the summer months.
-However, you must avoid direct sunlight and sunbathing and make sure to wear sunglasses for at least three months after the operation.
+An surgery can be performed with no problem even during the summer months.
+However, you must avoid direct sunlight and sunbathing and make sure to wear sunglasses for at least three months after the surgery.

 How old must a patient be before rhinoplasty procedures can be performed?